hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - _|_ is commutative: _A | B_ is the same type as _B | A_.
 - Pattern matching is the natural way to decide if an _A | B_ is an _A_ or a _B_.
 - Union types are not suited to express coproducts.
+- Type inference doesn't give you the least (most specific) supertype.
+- If you want the least supertype, specify the type explicitly.

 ---